Dynamics of DiskMass Survey galaxies in refracted gravity: Modelling the mass distribution in the disk galaxies

 \section{Modelling the mass distribution in the disk galaxies}

-Here, we describe how we model (1) the surface brightness of the bulge and the stellar disk (Sect. \ref{sec:SB}); (2) the mass distribution of the gas (Sect. \ref{sec:gas}); and (3) the total three-dimensional mass distribution of the galaxy (Sect. \ref{sec:3D}).
+Here, we describe how we model (1) the surface brightness of the bulge and the stellar disk (Appendix \ref{sec:SB}); (2) the mass distribution of the gas (Appendix \ref{sec:gas}); and (3) the total three-dimensional mass distribution of the galaxy (Appendix \ref{sec:3D}).
 We adopt the Hubble constant $H_0=73$~km~s$^{-1}$~Mpc$^{-1}$, as per~\citet{DMSvi}.